A-CAN-EMY Awards & CelebrationMay 13, 2017 | State Historical Museum of Iowa, 600 E Locust St., Des Moines

 Strike Out HungerThroughout the Iowa Cubs baseball season

 Iowa Cubs pitchers have extra incentive to strike out batters, thanks to Strike Out Hunger!
-For every I-Cubs strikeout, our corporate partner provides 20 meals to Iowans in need, all throughout the I-Cubs’ season.
+For every I-Cubs strikeout, 72 Degrees Comfort Company will provide 20 meals to Iowans in need, all throughout the I-Cubs’ season.
 The 2016 season was an excellent year for strikeouts, resulting in more than 23,000 meals to benefit Iowans in need!

 Leading strikeout pitchers in 2016 were Drew Rucinski and Jake Buchanan.